The override allows the assigned primary instructor to permit a student to register online for an existing course/section.

-Capacity cannot be exceeded during the summer.
-Instructors may exceed the capacity of the course beginning the first day of drop/add if the classroom capacity will not be exceeded.
+Instructors may exceed the capacity of the course as long the classroom capacity will not be exceeded.
 Questions regarding classroom capacity may be directed to email@example.com.
 Use the ALL override to exceed the capacity of seat reservations (not class year override).

 Overrides DO NOT: